 A delicate flower tea made with fresh dandelion flowers, honey and a hint of lemon.
 Easy to make herbal tea, which is perfect for every day.
 Can be served hot or cold.

 As children, we used to help our great grandmother to pick herbs and plants to dry and keep for winter to make tea.
 She would always make something out of nothing like this simple, but tasty Rosemary & Lemon water.

-Somehow, it wasn’t until I was a bit grown up and we spend the summers backpacking, that I discovered (to my sheer surprise!) that you can make tea from the fresh flowers, leaves and herbs too!
+Somehow, it wasn’t until I was a bit grown up and we spent the summers backpacking, that I discovered (to my sheer surprise!) that you can make tea from fresh flowers, leaves and herbs too!

 If you’ve enjoyed my Iced Peach Tea, I’m sure you’ll love this recipe too!

 Reasons to drink dandelion tea

 At this point, you might be also thinking, why even drink dandelion tea.
 Well, here are few points that might make this a little clearer:

 There are plenty of dandelion flowers around from early march to late summer and most people regard them as a weed.
 You’ll feel pretty smug knowing that you can make tea from the flowers and save yourself some money and a trip to a specialist herbal shop!